Latest News

 By Beth Musgraves

 The Urban County Planning Commission voted 8-2 in August to approve the zone change for approximately 8 acres.
 The city’s planning staff recommended approval of the zone change.
-Anderson Communities’ proposal includes townhouses and five, four-story tall apartment buildings on the property for a total of 139 living units.
-The property, which also fronts Athens Boonesboro Road, would have a convenience store and gas station on the Athens Boonesboro Road side as well as a restaurant.
+Anderson Communities’ proposal includes townhouses and five four-story tall apartment buildings for 139 living units on the property.
+The property, which also fronts Athens Boonesboro Road, would have a convenience store, gas station, and restaurant on the Athens Boonesboro Road side.
 The plans call for 184 parking spaces.

-Wawa, which started in Wawa, Penn., is known for its food and coffee, selling more coffee per day than Starbucks, Wawa officials have said.
-Hoagies and sub sandwiches also are top sellers.
+Wawa, which started in Wawa, Penn., is known for its food and coffee.
+According to Wawa officials, it sells more coffee per day than Starbucks.
+Hoagies and sub sandwiches are also top sellers.
 There will be eight gas pumps.

 A Wawa has been approved in northern Jessamine County.
 Another store has been approved in Louisville.
 Wawa has said it plans to open 40 stores in Kentucky over the next eight to 10 years, said Lisa Corpus, a Wawa representative.
 “We have a cult-like following,” she said.
 The apartment buildings would be located toward the center and back of the property, said Dick Murphy, a lawyer for Anderson Communities.
 The two-story townhomes will be on the perimeter of the property.
 A restaurant has not yet been named, he said.
 Murphy said they have reduced the number of apartments due to concerns from neighbors.
 There will be a swimming pool, dog park, indoor fitness facility, a central lawn and walking trails.

-The 2018 Comprehensive Plan recommends more dense developments along major corridors, Murphy said.
-The roughly 8 acres is in the expansion area, which was part of the more than 5,000 acres added to the urban service boundary in 1996.
+Murphy said that the 2018 Comprehensive Plan recommends more dense developments along major corridors.
+The roughly 8 acres are in the expansion area, part of the more than 5,000 acres added to the urban service boundary in 1996.
 The community center zone in the expansion area allows for a mix of commercial and residential development.
 TRAFFIC CHANGES The Kentucky Transportation Cabinet, which oversees Athens Boonesboro Road, is proposing putting an “R”-cut at the intersection of Athens Boonesboro Road and Aphids Way.
 The R-cuts are designed for right-turns only, city engineers said.
 People leaving Aphids Way will only be able to turn right toward the interstate.
 A signaled intersection not far from the Aphids Way R-cut will allow people to make a U-turn back to town.
 There will be two entrances into the Anderson development from Aphids Way, Murphy said.
-As part of the transportation cabinet plans, Aphids Way will be re-aligned and widened.
+Aphids Way will be re-aligned and widened as part of the transportation cabinet plans.

 Alston Kerr, who lives in the area, said the neighborhood has pushed back against the state’s proposal to put in R-cuts.
 The traffic into and out of the development is based on those R-cuts going in.
 “I think it’s going to go on pause,” Kerr said of the state’s proposed changes at Athens Boonesboro Road.